AidosKuneen/aidosd-v1/incompatibilities.md

 * Error codes and error string from these commands are not same as ones from bitcoin.
 * Deposit addresses must be changed per every deposits e.g. by calling `getnewaddress` on your exchange system by your own.
 This library doesn't care about the changing addresses.
 * Formats of addresses, hashes, transactions etc are COMPLETELY different with ones in Bitcon.
-* You cannot use "watch-only address" and "transaction comment" functions.
+* You cannot use "watch-only address" and "transaction comment".
 All of these parameters are ignored.
-* Confirmations in ADK are regarded as "finalized", so all parameter for number of comfirmations  are ignored.
+* Confirmations in ADK are regarded as "finalized", so all parameters for number of comfirmations  are ignored.

 ## Details for Each APIs